 Measure P1 Perf P2 Tar P2 Perf DoT What is affecting performance?
 What do we need to do to improve and by when?
-Subscription take-up 53% 50% 58.3% 1 Take-up continues to remain above target.
+Subscription take-up 53% 50% 58.3% s Take-up continues to remain above target.
 Nettleham is the ward with the highest take up at 76.2% whilst Gainsborough South-West has the lowest at 11.9% Continue to monitor.
-Chargeable bins (cumulative) 24,801 21,651 25,910 ↓ Cumulative performance remains above target though, as expected, the number of bins sold during this period has decreased.
-Continue to monitor.